lukasy09/Machine-Learning-From-Scratch/readme.md

 <p>In this particular example the model tries to make a difference between people who purchased some goods or didn't.</p>
 <p>As independent variables we have got: Man's age, estimated salary and sex.</p>
 <p>The Dataset comes from the Udemy ML course and that's just an example of the working model</p>
-<p>Below there are 2 confusion matrixes, the first one(on the left) represents my model for the particular test data, the second one(as we expect the right one...)
+<p>Below there are 2 confusion matrixes, the first one  represents my model for the particular test data, the second one
-belongs to sklarn model for the same test data.
+belongs to sklearn model for the same test data.
 </p>
 <p align = "left">
 <img src = "./assets/LogisticRegression/confusion_matrix.png" ></img>